cksystemsteaching/selfie/manuscript/encoding.md

 ## Instructions

-The code of a mipster machine is represented by a sequence of machine words where each word encodes a machine instruction.
+The code of a mipster machine is represented by a sequence of machine words where each 64-bit word encodes in fact two rather than one machine instruction since each instruction only requires 32 bits.
 It is that easy and actually true for many other processors as well.
 The exact specification of the encoding as well as the meaning of each instruction is provided by the *instruction set architecture* or *ISA* for short.

 [Instruction Set Architecture (ISA)](https://en.wikipedia.org/wiki/Instruction_set "Instruction Set Architecture (ISA)") : The part of the computer architecture related to programming, including the native data types, instructions, registers, addressing modes, memory architecture, interrupt and exception handling, and external I/O. An ISA includes a specification of the set of opcodes (machine language), and the native commands implemented by a particular processor.
 An instruction set is the interface between a computer's software and its hardware, and thereby enables the independent development of these two computing realms.